-Value for Money: A well priced single cask Laphroaig which should go down very well with society members making the journey to Islay.
+Thoughts: A well priced single cask Laphroaig that should go down very well with those Society members who make the journey to Islay.

 Cask strength Laphroaig can be magnificent and this SMWS offering is up there with the best of them.
 Like the Greatest Hits album of your favourite band, it offers little in the way of surprises but instead ticks all the boxes that make up a great Laphroaig.
 Certainly not for everyone, but those that like it will love it.